Akosai/TABGSH/README.md

 5. Why is it lagging when I try the hack in the shooting range?
 A: I don't know

-6. Why does my name don't change after I pressed Change Name?
+6. Why doesn't my name change after I pressed Change Name?
 A: You can only change your name in the lobby.